gromacs/gromacs/docs/install-guide/install-guide.md

 CMakeLists.txt.

 `bin/`
-  : The standard location for executables, some scripts, and some symlinks.
+  : The standard location for executables and some scripts.
     Some of the scripts hardcode the absolute installation prefix, which needs to be changed if the scripts are relocated.
 `include/gromacs/`